-Profile: China's President Xi Jinping
+Xi Jinping: From princeling to president

 They have one daughter, Xi Mingze, but not much is known about her apart from the fact that she studied at Harvard University.

-Other family members and their overseas business dealings has been a subject of scrutiny in the international press.
+Other family members and their overseas business dealings have been a subject of scrutiny in the international press.

 China Dream